Citi Bike

 Citi Bike is a privately owned public bicycle sharing system in New York serving the New York City boroughs of the Bronx, Brooklyn, Manhattan, and Queens, as well as Jersey City and Hoboken, New Jersey.
 Named after lead sponsor Citigroup, it was operated by Motivate (formerly Alta Bicycle Share), with former Metropolitan Transportation Authority CEO Jay Walder as chief executive until September 30, 2018, when the company was acquired by Lyft.
 The system's bikes and stations use technology from Lyft.

 First proposed in 2008 by the New York City Department of Transportation, Citi Bike's scheduled 2011 opening was delayed by Hurricane Sandy and technological problems.
 It officially opened in May 2013 with 332 stations and 6,000 bikes.
 By October 2017 annual expansions brought the totals to 706 stations and 12,000 bikes, making the service the largest bike sharing program in the United States.
 Further expansions for Citi Bike are planned to extend its service area across the Bronx, Brooklyn, Manhattan, and Queens, and increase the number of bikes to 40,000.

 In October 2017 the system reached a total of 50 million rides and in July 2020 the system reached 100 million rides.
 As of 2023, there are 180,000 annual subscribers.
-Monthly average ridership numbers increased above 100,000 for the first time in June 2021.
+Monthly average daily ridership numbers increased above 100,000 for the first time in June 2021.
 The all-time record for ridership in a single month occurred in October 2024, when the system had 5.13 million rides.